jhlee0637/jhlee0637/README.md

   </div>
 </br

-I am a **Bioinformatics Workflow Engineer** with a strong focus on building reproducible and scalable data pipelines.
+I am a **Bioinformatics Engineer** with a strong focus on building reproducible and scalable data pipelines.
 As a **Nextflow Ambassador** for Korea, I advocate for cloud-native solutions in genomics.

 I define my core competency as **ABC**:
 - **A**rtificial Intelligence: Integrating ML/DL algorithms into biological insights.